syncfusion-content/wpf-docs/wpf/DataGrid/drag-and-drop.md

 ### Customize draggable popup to show corresponding dragging row data

-You can show the corresponding dragging row data in draggable popup by using `RowDragDropTemplate` property in the SfDataGrid.
+You can customize the dragging popup to show the corresponding drag row data by customizing the `RowDragDropTemplate` with binding the data from the `DraggingRecords` property.

 {% tabs %}
 {% highlight xaml %}